intel/gbs/README.rst

   $ mv /var/cache/build/md5-value/ /var/cache/build/localrepo
   $ cd /var/cache/build/localrepo
   $ createrepo . # if createrepo is not available, you should install it first
-  $ gbs localbuild -R /var/cache/build/localrepo/ -A i586/armv7hl
+  $ gbs build -R /var/cache/build/localrepo/ -A i586/armv7hl

-If gbs localbuild fails with dependencies, you should download it manually and put it to /var/cache/build/localrepo, then createrepo again.
+If gbs build fails with dependencies, you should download it manually and put it to /var/cache/build/localrepo, then createrepo again.